Battle River Generating Station

-Battle River Generating Station is a natural gas-fired power station owned by Heartland Generation, located near Forestburg, Alberta, Canada.
-Formerly a coal-fired power station, the generating station transitioned off coal in 2021.
-Coal is provided by the Forestburg Collieries operated by West Moreland Coal, while natural gas is supplied by the Pembina Keephills Transmission pipeline.
+Battle River Generating Station is a natural gas-fired power station owned by Heartland Generation.
+It is located near Forestburg, Alberta, Canada.
+Formerly a coal-fired power station, it transitioned away from coal in 2021.
+Natural gas is supplied by the Pembina Keephills Transmission pipeline.
+The plant features two large smokestacks, 161 m (528 ft) and 137 m (450 ft) tall.